Queen Seondeok of Silla: Husbands

+According to Changnyeong Jo clan (창녕 조씨) tradition, she was married to the clan founder Jo Gye-ryong (조계룡).

 However, it is widely believed that she did not let herself be wed in order to avoid political conflicts, hence the next female rulers after her (Queen Jindeok and Queen Jinseong) were not married either.

 Legends

 Peony flowers and painting

+This story is recorded in the Samguk yusa.

 Emperor Taizong of China once sent the queen a painting of three peony flowers in red, purple and white, along with its actual seeds.
 When the queen had the seeds planted in her garden, she made a remark that "even though the flower was pretty, it probably does not have much fragrance".
 Her words were then proven to be correct when the flowers bloomed, wilted and died, without giving off any scent.
 People were surprised that she had known of it, and asked her about it.
 She explained it thus: "The painting showed no butterfly or bees beside the flowers.
 When he sent me this gift, Emperor Taizong was mocking me for not having a husband."

 The peony flower does not have any scent, which is why butterflies were not interested on it — implying the reason why she did not have a husband was probably because no man was interested on her (not being married was seen as something negative for one's character and status during those days).
 It is said that the temple Bunhwangsa (Fragrance of the Royal Temple) was built as a response to the mockery.

 Another version of that story tells that when Queen Seondeok was seven years old, her father King Jinpyeong received a box of peony seeds and a peony painting sent by Emperor Taizong of Tang.
 When she saw the painting, she commented that even though the flowers are pretty, it must not have much fragrance because no butterflies or bees were around them.
 Peonies, therefore, are equated with her wisdom and insight.